-If you are striving for consistent results with your painting take advantage of one of these affordable and convenient options!
+If you are striving for consistent results with your painting take advantage of one of these affordable and convenient online options:

 Find out more by submitting the form below.

 Jill’s custom made videos.
-The videos below are available for free access without registration.
+The videos below are available for free access without registration on YouTube.

 Acquire skills and develop your own style with a series of videos intended to offer techniques in painting the landscape and still life.